Uzochukwu001/Google-Data-Analytics-Capstone-Project---Case-study-1/README.md

 - Deliverables:
 1. Documentation of all data cleaning and transformation steps.

 ### Analyze

-The data exploration will consist of building a profile for annual members and how they differ from casual riders.
+The data exploration will check how annual members differ from casual riders.
-Putting in a new variable with a simpler name will help reduce some typing in the future.

-Code:

-Data distribution
-Here we want to try to answer the most basic questions about how the data is distributed.
+- Code: Here we want to try to answer the most basic questions about how the data is distributed.

-Total Number of Rides over the 12 months. nrow(unique_rides)
+- What is the otal number of rides over the 12 months?

+nrow(unique_rides)

-It can be seen there was a total of  5,860,776 rides in the past 12 months.
+After running the above code, it can be seen there was a total of 5,860,776 rides in the past 12 months.

-Casuals vs members
-How much of the data is about members and how much is about casuals?
+- What is the distribution of the total rides between members and casual riders?

 members_data <- unique_rides %>% group_by(member_casual) %>% summarise(count = n_distinct(ride_id))

+-- to arrange in decreasing order

-members_data[order(members_data$count, decreasing = TRUE),]   #to arrange in decreasing order
+members_data[order(members_data$count, decreasing = TRUE),]

 It can be seen that there were about 2559857 Casual rides and 3300919 Member rides.